Lyrics-Tags-Generator/tags-py/README.md

 ![image](https://github.com/user-attachments/assets/6a43a909-80a8-4ac4-bc4a-a4e7e4cdb952)

-After that, you're done!
-Now, save the file in your desired location; we recommend keeping it on your `Desktop` for quick access.
+Now save the file in your desired location; we recommend keeping it on your `Desktop` for quick access.

 ## Running it